nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="neighbors"></a>I have neighbors who would also like to join NYC Mesh.
 Can we get connected together?

 Yes!
 We prioritize installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
-If your building would like this dedicated service please email us, reach out to us on [Slack][], send us an email at install@nycmesh.net or call us directly at (646) 727-0866.
+If your building would like this dedicated service please email us, reach out to us on [Slack](https://slack.nycmesh.net), send us an email at install@nycmesh.net or call us directly at (646) 727-0866.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>